chainflag/eth-faucet/README.md

 The faucet is a web application with the goal of distributing small amounts of Ether in private and test networks.

+## Features

+* Allow to configure the funding account via private key or keystore
+* Asynchronous processing Txs to achieve parallel execution of user requests
+* Rate limiting by ETH address and IP address as a precaution against spam
+* Prevent X-Forwarded-For spoofing by specifying the count of reverse proxies

 ## Get started

 ### Prerequisites